James Wilkinson: War of 1812

 On March 2, 1813, Wilkinson was commissioned a major general during the War of 1812 with Britain, with whom Spain was allied.
 The Mobile District, now coastal Mississippi and Alabama, had remained under Spanish control following the U.S. annexation of the Republic of West Florida in 1810.
 On May 14, 1812, the claimed portion of West Florida east of the Pearl River was assigned to the Mississippi Territory, though at the time, the area around Mobile Bay remained under the control of Spanish Florida.
 Following that Congressional declaration of annexation and an act of February 12, 1813, (3 Stat.
-L. 472) authorizing the President to occupy that area, Wilkinson sailed from New Orleans to Mobile in April 1813 with a force of 600, whereupon he received the surrender of the Spanish commander, effectively implementing the inclusion of the Mobile District in the Mississippi Territory.
+L. 472) authorizing the president to occupy that area, Wilkinson sailed from New Orleans to Mobile in April 1813 with a force of 600.
+There he received the surrender of the Spanish commander, effectively implementing the inclusion of the Mobile District in the Mississippi Territory.

 He was then assigned to the St. Lawrence River theater of war, following Henry Dearborn's reassignment.
-Wilkinson engaged in two failed campaigns (the Battle of Crysler's Farm and the Battle of Lacolle Mills.
+Wilkinson engaged in two failed campaigns (the Battle of Crysler's Farm and the Second Battle of Lacolle Mills.
 He was relieved from active duty and court-martialed in early 1815, but he was ultimately cleared.
 He was discharged from the Army on June 15, 1815.
 In 1816, Wilkinson published Memoirs of My Own Times, in a final attempt to clear his name.

-General Wilkinson may not have been a competent commander in conventional operations in the Battle of Crysler's Farm and the Battle of Lacolle Mills, but he excelled at guerrilla warfare tactics.
-Before the Battle of Bladensburg, General Wilkinson helped conceive a strategy of using the militia dominated forces as guerrilla fighters against the incoming British attack on the Capitol.
+General Wilkinson may not have been a competent commander in conventional operations in the battles of Crysler's Farm and the Lacolle Mills, but he had some idea of guerilla tactics.
+Before the Battle of Bladensburg, General Wilkinson helped conceive a strategy of using the militia-dominated forces as guerrilla fighters against the incoming British attack on the Capitol.
 Wilkinson and other American commanders tried to convince the American government to use all the militia in hit-and-run tactics, ambushes, and harassment against the British forces by the flanks and rear.
 But President James Madison and James Monroe disapproved of the plan.
-Madison and Monroe wanted to fight a set piece battle by placing the militia in linear defensive formations to fight the British head on.
-This led to ultimate disaster and defeat as the British easily routed the militia and burned the Capitol.
+Madison and Monroe wanted to fight a set-piece battle by placing the militia in linear defensive formations to fight the British head on.
+This led to ultimate disaster and defeat as the British easily routed the Americans at Bladensburg and burned the Capitol.